-The Group did not have significant new lease contracts in 2022 and 2021.
+The Group did not have significant new lease contracts in 2023 and 2022.
 The Group leases buildings for the use of offices with lease terms of 3-4 years.
-The Group does not have bargain purchase options to acquire the buildings at the expiry of the lease periods.
+The Group does not have bargain purchase options to acquire the buildings at the expiration of the lease periods.
 In addition, the Group is prohibited from subleasing or transferring all or any portion of the underlying assets without the lessor's consent.